We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Economic regulation of airports

-We are responsible for the economic regulation of airport operators that the CAA has determined has substantial market power under the Civil Aviation Act 2012 (CAA12).
-In February 2014, we granted licences under the CAA12 to the operators of Heathrow and Gatwick which came into force on 1 April 2014.
+In February 2014, we granted licences under the CAA12 to the operators of Heathrow Airport and Gatwick Airport which came into force on 1 April 2014.
 Airport economic licences include conditions on price controls, specifying the quality of the services the airport operator must deliver and how much it can charge from them.
+In relation to Stansted Airport Limited as the operator of Stansted Airport, in April 2013, we consulted on economic regulation (CAP1030).
+In early 2014, we found that the market power test in CAA12 is not met for both passenger airlines (CAP1135) and cargo services (CAP1153).
+These services will therefore not be subject to economic regulation from April 2014 onwards.

 In addition, we manage the CAA's responsibilities with regards to Statutory Undertakers under section 39 of the Airports Act 1986 and the Traffic Distribution Rules 1991.